surekhapillai/surekhapillai/_posts/2021-08-05-from-kishi-arora.md

 ---
 title: From Kishi Arora
+permalink: /kishi-arora
+summary:
-summary: "I have always said I am a fortunate girl because I have equivalents of blessing as close friends.
+  "I have always said I am a fortunate girl because I have equivalents of blessing as close friends.
 Today it’s one less I count on my fingertip.
 And I am mad.
 My heart feels bad-very bad.
 I hurt that she didn’t get to see the last message that said I love you-S; that always got me a \U0001F618back. \U0001F494"
 ---

 This is S - my darling S❤️

 Surekha as in ‘The SUREKHA PILLAI’ from Twitter. ️